-Cannabis leaves curling up\upwards or downwards is something we often encounter while growing weed—every farmer needs to know how to fix it.
-Before we begin we need to understand why marijuana leaf curl occurs at all.
+Cannabis leaves curling up\upwards or downwards (cannabis leaf curl, curly leaves cannabis) is something we often have while growing weed—every farmer needs to know how to fix it.
+Before we begin we need to understand why marijuana leaf curl (leaf curl cannabis) occurs.

 Overwatering

-Overwatering is a common mistake we make, especially if you’re inexperienced.
+Overwatering is a common mistake we make, especially if we have no experience.
 Overwatering can put your plants at risk for bud rot and curled leaves are a major symptom of bud rot.
-Before watering, pay attention to your plants!
-If your leaves are drooping and the soil surface is dry, your plants need watering.
+Over watering weed can also cause the leaves to twist and curl downwards (twisting leaves in veg, leaf tips curling down).

-If your soil is moist about 1-2inches beneath the surface then you do not need to water.
+If your soil is moist about 1-2 inches beneath the surface then you do not need to water.
 Wait a little longer.
-Overwatering can harm plants as much as than underwatering.
+Overwatering can harm plants as much as underwatering.

 Fertilizer is essential when growing cannabis, but young plants are too weak to tolerate excess nutrients, especially nitrogen, which can really damage your plants if given too much or put directly onto the plant.
-During the flowering stage, excess phosphorus and potassium can also cause leaf curl, and in severe cases your plants can get chlorosis.
+During the flowering stage, excess phosphorus and potassium can also cause leaf curl, and in severe cases, your plants can get chlorosis.
+Leaves curling down on weed plants (leaves curling down weed) may be caused by over-fertilizing.

 If your plants are already curling their leaves from over-fertilizing you should flush your soil.
 Pour clean, Reverse Osmosis water through the soil until it runs clear and your TDS meter shows a low TDS level.
 That said, it is hard to return your plant to the way it was before.